robert-westenberger/knowledgebase/mathematics/discrete-mathematics/creative-uses-of-induction.md

 In one of the quadrants, one square will have been removed, and so by the inductive hypothesis, all the remaining squares in this quadrant can be completely covered by L-shaped trionimoes.

 The other three quadrants meet at the center of the checkerboard.
 The center of the checkerboard serves as a corner of a square from each of those quadrants.
-An L-shaped trionimo can be placed on those three central squares (illustrated above).
+An L-shaped trionimo can be placed on those three central squares (illustrated above.. note that each of those three quadrants only has 1 square occupied with the placement of the initial trionimo.. the bottom left kind of looks like 2 are shaded).

 By inductive hypothesis, the remaining squares in each of the three quadrants can be completely covered by L-shaped trionimoes.
 Thus every square in the $2^{k+1} \times 2^{k+1}$ checkerboard except the one that aws removed can be compeltely covered by L-shaped trionimoes.